Dam998/shopify-monitor/README.md

 git clone https://github.com/Dam998/shopify-monitor.git
 ```

-Open the config.json file: add shopify sites and set your discord webhook url (if you want you can also edit the request timing, I recommend to don't do it, it's not necessary, if you decrease that time you can be banned from the site)
+Before edit the config.json please read the **Configuration settings** below because, if you mistake to edit it, the monitor could not start or not work propertly

 Then go inside the project folder and run: